 What’s in a risk score?
 Implementing a Risk based remediation strategy using machine learning

-Risk score = Likelihood to exploit
+Risk based remediation score = Likelihood to exploit

 A risk score in Farsight is described as the likelihood of a vulnerability being exploited against the average.
 Given most vulnerabilities (the number varies from organization to organization, but is generally between 90% and 95%) are never exploited, likelihood is an useful measure of risk when it comes to prioritization.
 When the likelihood increases above 1.0, the algorithm is saying that the vulnerability fall into that remaining 5% - 10% of the vulnerabilities that are likely to be exploited over time.
 Another key difference to CVSS score is the dynamic nature of the risk score – by understanding the risk level of a vulnerability in real time, organizations will be able to adapt their remediation strategy on the fly.